 Girl Scouts of Greater Los Angeles ("GSGLA" or the "Council") is a not-for-profit corporation chartered by Girl Scouts of the USA ("GSUSA") to build girls of courage, confidence and character who make the world a better place.
 GSGLA serves more than 40,000 girls (grades K-12) in partnership with more than 20,000 volunteers from the many diverse communities of Los Angeles County and parts of Kern, San Bernardino, and Ventura Counties.
-As the largest girl-serving nonprofit agency in Southern California, GSGLA maintains seven service centers, ten program centers, and three campsites.
-The Council's programs engage girls in the areas of Leadership, Business Smarts & Financial Literacy, Environment & Outdoor Adventure, STEAM (Science, Technology, Engineering, Art & Math), and Wellness & Healthy Living.
+As the largest girl-serving nonprofit agency in Southern California, GSGLA maintains seven service centers, ten program centers, two camps, and a headquarters office.
+The Council's programs, based on leadership, engage girls in the areas of entrepreneurship, life skills, outdoors, and STEM (Science, Technology, Engineering and Math).

-Today, more than ever, all girls need positive role models and a safe, inclusive environment to learn and develop, and GSGLA is focused on expanding its efforts to reach more girls.
+Today, more than ever, girls need positive role models and a safe, inclusive environment to learn and develop, and GSGLA is focused on expanding its efforts to reach more girls.
 The Council is committed to helping every girl access life-changing Girl Scout experiences, regardless of her economic situation.
 Annually, GSGLA provides financial assistance and afterschool programs for more than 10,000 girls in low income neighborhoods.